EkaanshArora/Bruteforce-Selenium/README.md

 ## Instructions

--Open file usernames.txt, add usernames to bruteforce seperated by a new line character.
+- Open file usernames.txt, add usernames to bruteforce seperated by a new line character.
--You can edit the 'main.py' to change password-list and URL.
+- You can edit the 'main.py' to change password-list and URL.
--Save and run in cmd using "python main.py"
+- Save and run in cmd using "python main.py"

 ## License